top of page

 ABOUT ME

-I am an Assistant Professor of Economics at Purdue University.
+I am an Assistant Professor of Economics at the University of Pittsburgh.
 I use experiments to study labor markets, organ markets, and other matching markets, with a focus on eliciting preferences through incentive design.
 I received my PhD in Applied Economics from the Wharton School at the University of Pennsylvania.

 View my CV here.